underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 Now we have our primitive building blocks, let's think about how we can combine them to create musical scores.
-We can combine notes in in *sequence* (played one after the other) and *parallel* (played at the same time).
+We can combine notes in a *sequence* (played one after the other) and *parallel* (played at the same time).
-Compose uses the `+` operator for sequentual composition and the `|` operator for parallel composition:
+Compose uses the `+` operator for sequential composition and the `|` operator for parallel composition:

 ~~~ scala